qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/lessons-learned.md

 * The material we developed technically fit in the schedule, but we wanted to provide more time for attendees to do hands-on work.
 Either increase the time for the material, or cut some material.
+* When sending 5-minute warnings at the end of breakout group exercises, ask attendees to commit their work to GitHub now, regardless of whether it's done.

 ## Tips and tricks